AhmedAminIV/KodeKloud_Terraform/Level 1/26-attach-elastic-ip/description.md

 # Task: Attach an Elastic IP to an EC2 Instance using Terraform

+There is an instance named datacenter-ec2 and an elastic-ip named datacenter-ec2-eip in us-east-1 region.
+Attach the datacenter-ec2-eip elastic-ip to the datacenter-ec2 instance using Terraform only.

 This folder contains Terraform code to **Attach an Elastic IP to an EC2 Instance using Terraform**.

 ## Files